OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-12.md

 ## Luke 12:35

-“Be dressed ready for service and keep your lamps burning,
+“Be ready for service and keep your lamps burning,

 ## Luke 12:36